JanTristanH/harzer-wander-buddy/backend/hwb/README.md

 - implement api call to maps to get times (by travel type)
 - implement DFS to suggest routes
-- UI für suggested routes
+- UI für suggested routes -> General route planning & viewing
-- Ui5 project into cap
+- dev deploy on domain
+- Mobile optimization & UI overhaul                          --> do this sooner?
+- shareability for routes
 - cute mascot
-- dev deploy on domain
+- backup for user stamps

 ## MVP 2

 - Friends feature (plan route together & notification)
-- Mobile optimization & UI overhaul
+- Ui5 project into cap

 Welcome to your new project.